 Indeed, although Olympia continued to pass along poems and other learned writings to her friends, by her mid-20s there is a noticeable shift in both her interests and her reading of her past.
 As she wrote to Caelius, “If I had remained any longer in that court [at Ferrara], it would have been all over for me and my salvation.
 For while I was there, I was never able to undertake anything high or divine—not even to read the books of either the Old or New Testament” (108).
 After experiencing disfavor and estrangement at court, and now becoming settled in the less sheltered, everyday practicalities of marriage and village life, she seems to have lost interest in academic attainments for their own sake and gained a deeper hunger for the things of God.

 By the time Olympia next wrote a dialogue to share with Lavinia, her thoughts had turned even more from youthful studies toward spiritual consolation.
 “Seek Christ,” she exhorts her friend; “you will find Him in the books of the Old and New Testament, nor can He be found anywhere else […] Would so many very rich and great promises be in the sacred books unless God wanted to keep them?”
 (126).
 Within a year’s time, Olympia herself would have cause to cling to these promises more than ever, as a season of domestic respite gave way to siege and exile.

-Sarah White lives in Western Pennsylvania with her husband.
+Sarah White lives in the Appalachian foothills with her husband and her Basset Hound.
 She holds degrees from Yale Divinity School and Saint Louis University.